alexcasalboni/kinesis-streams-fan-out-kinesis-analytics/README.md

         WHERE AMOUNT < 0;
 ```

-What's going on exactly?
+### Ok, but what's going on?

-* We define **two output destinations** with the very same structure, named *POSITIVE_TRANSACTIONS* and *NEGATIVE_TRANSACTIONS*, that have been connected to the corresponding Kinesis Streams (see source code [here](./kinesis-analytics/create.js#L88)).
+* We define **two output destinations** with the very same structure, named *POSITIVE_TRANSACTIONS* and *NEGATIVE_TRANSACTIONS*, and  we connect them to the corresponding Kinesis Streams (see source code [here](./kinesis-analytics/create.js#L88)).
 * We also define **two "pumps"** (with arbitrary names) that will buffer our data before writing into the output stream
 * For each pump, we define the **filtering query** that will write positive transactions to the first stream, and negative transactions to the second one

 **Note**: this SQL query will be executed in real-time on the incoming data, without any windowing or buffering.
-Well, in my tests it took a bit less than 2 seconds for a batch of 500 records to reach my Lambda Functions.
+Well, in my tests it took a bit less than 2 seconds for a batch of 500 records to go through the secondary streams and reach my Lambda Functions.

 ## Contributing